mrBrockie/WP-Mirrors-Without-Uploads-Dir/README.md

 Sometimes its just simply not practical to copy a clients entire uploads directory to a mirror location.

 This is simple .htaccess snippet to help set up your mirror without the uploads directory.
-All requests to the mirrors wp-content/uploads directory will be redirected to the live version IF the file doesn't exist already on the mirror.
+All requests to the mirrors wp-content/uploads directory will be redirected to the live version IF the file doesn't already exist on the mirrored site.